Manuel Miranda: Public advocacy

 As President of the Cardinal Newman Society, Miranda had many years’ experience as a public advocate before working in the Senate.
 Over the years, he has made over 200 radio and television appearances in English and Spanish.
 He has a decades-old history of advocacy as a Georgetown University alumnus.

-After leaving Capitol Hill, Miranda organized the "National Coalition to End Judicial Filibusters" to support for the "nuclear option" or "constitutional option" that he had helped pioneer on Senator Bill Frist's leadership team.
+After leaving Capitol Hill, Miranda organized the "National Coalition to End Judicial Filibusters" to support the "nuclear option" or "constitutional option" that he had helped pioneer on Senator Bill Frist's leadership team.
 The idea was a procedural motion under Senate precedent designed to have Vice President Dick Cheney, acting as President of the Senate, rule unconstitutional the Senate's six decade old application to judicial nominations of the filibuster rule, now being used in an unprecedented manner to stall Bush administration judicial nominees, including potentially against nominees to the Supreme Court.
 After the Gang of 14 compromise that put off the high stakes Senate confrontation, the Coalition renamed itself the "Third Branch Conference", a grasstops coalition of 200 national conservative leaders.

 As Chairman of the Third Branch Conference, Miranda became a leading conservative movement voice on judicial nominations, coming to lead conservatives in opposing George W. Bush’s nomination of Harriet Miers to the Supreme Court.
 That opposition became a turning point for conservatives during the Bush presidency.
 For his role, Miranda received the American Conservative Union’s Ronald Reagan Award.
 In announcing the award, ACU President David Keene told the Conservative Political Action Conference banquet audience: "[Sam Alito’s] nomination would not have been made but for Manny Miranda and because of the coalition that he put together; that nomination would still be being debated, were it not for Manny Miranda.”
 Miranda brought the conservative audience to a sustained standing ovation when he told them: “What has driven me in the past three years, … has been that I wasn’t born in this country.
 And I have come to know that our Constitution and our court system is …a very important reason why this country is great.
 And so, anything that I have been doing is simply to say thank you to this country that took in my mother and father and their two young children."

 At the end of 2006, Miranda made front page news when he formed another wide coalition, Families First on Immigration.
 Its purpose was to promote a compassionate compromise to immigration legal reform based on a seven-point program called "Good Stewards, Good Neighbor."
 The proposal was endorsed and summarized by Evangelical leader Tony Perkins in his 2008 book on faith and policy.